Letters of Intent

 What does a letter of intent cover?

-There is no required layout or structure.
+Providing a letter of intent template is difficult because there is no required layout or structure.
 It can be as formal or informal as the parties like.

 Typically, letters of intent and heads of terms will include:

-- the names and addresses of the parties
+- the names and addresses of the parties involved

 - background to why the parties are negotiating (in other words, what are the parties seeking to happen)

-- details of the proposed agreement
+- basic terms of the proposed agreement (such as a minimum purchase price)

 - rationale or explanation of a particular stance on issues (for example, that one party takes a particular view on an issue because it is unable to do otherwise because of regulations or commitments to other parties)

-- obligations of the parties
+- obligations of the parties (such as to negotiate in good faith)

 Pre-conditions are things that must be done or produced before one party will sign the final agreement.

-For example, it might be that regulatory approval is needed, or that some other deal or agreement needs to be made with another party.
+For example, it might be that regulatory approval is needed, or that some other deal or future agreement needs to be made with another party.

 A common pre-condition is that the deal is approved by a majority of shareholders in the company, or partners in a partnership.

 Another common pre-condition is that one side is given the opportunity to conduct due diligence (DD).
 This is a process of reviewing the documents and systems of one side by the other.
-The aim is to satisfy the one carrying out DD what risks there are in the deal.
+The aim is to satisfy the one carrying out DD what risks there are in the proposed transaction.
 Those risks might then able to be reduced by further provisions in the final contract.

 For example, a due diligence process might identify whether contracts exist, whether the financial statements are true and fair, and whether anything adverse has happened in the past that might affect future performance.